 As you can see, no matter the size of your firm, you can experience real benefit from the R&D credit.

 The more information you have to justify your R&D expenses, the more success you have if your claims come under examination.
 The quality of data used to build your claim is a big factor when determining its overall value and integrity.
-Join us on April 25th for our webinar on best practices to track qualifying expenses to maximize your return.
+Join us as we highlight best practices to track qualifying expenses to maximize your return.